ryan412/ADLabsReview/README.md

 # Red Team Ops & Certified Red Team Operator:

-**WILL UPDATE THIS SOON**
+After CRTE, I've decided to try CRTO since this is one gets sold our VERY quickly, I had to try it out to understad why.
+To sum up, this is one of the best AD courses I've ever taken.
+It is different than most courses you'll encounter for multiple reasons, which I'll be talking about shortly.
+I took the course and cleared the exam in September 2020, so this was my most recent AD lab/exam.

 **Price:** It ranges from £399-£649 depending on the lab duration.
 In my opinion, one month is enough but to be safe you can take 2.
-The content is updated regularly so you may miss new things to try ;)
+The content is updated regularly so you may miss new things to try ;) You can also purchase the exam separately for a small fee but I wouldn't really recommend it.

 **Ease of use:** Easy.
 You get an .ovpn file and you connect to it in the labs & in the exam.

 **Ease of reset:** You can reboot any 1 machine once every hour & you need 6 votes for a revert of the entire lab.
-In the exam, you are entitled to only 1 reboot in the 48 hours & you don't have any option to revert!
+In the exam, you are entitled to only 1 reboot in the 48 hours (it is not easy because you need to talk to RastaMouse and ask him to do it manually, which is subject to availability) & you don't have any option to revert!

 **Ease of support:** As with RastaLabs, RastaMouse is actually very active and if you need help, he'll guide you without spoiling anything.
 Other than that, community support is available too through Slack!